Abhishekingle662/WasteWise/README.md

 This application was built using:

+- **Frontend**:
-- React.js for the frontend interface
+  - React.js for the user interface
   - Google Maps API for location services
   - CSS for styling without external UI libraries

+- **Backend**:
+  - Python/Flask RESTful API
+  - Reinforcement Learning (Q-learning) for reward optimization
+  - Containerized deployment with Docker

 ## Getting Started